pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-1/index.md

   next: ../animations-2
 ---

-Although we have created an almost complete game, there are still some ways to make it better.
+Although we have created an almost complete game [in the previous chapters][tutorial], there are still some ways to make it better.
 Great, that's why we have these additional chapters!

 Currently, there is clearly one area that we could improve on: animations.